Lilith-In-Starlight/improved-templ8.py/readme.md

 - `genesis [dirname]`: Creates a new directory named `[dirname]` with basic files required for templ8's functionality.
 Only useful if templ8 is in PATH on environment variables.
 - `divine`: Assembles the current project into a website in the output folder.
 Requires a `d8y` file to be in the current directory.
 It also copies non-textile files to the output.
 - `radio`: Assembles a blog.
 It's the worst blogging tool you have ever seen.
-I won't even document it here, I'll document it on my website later.
-It's too tedious for a readme.

 ### How does it work?
 Put the templ8.py file in an empty folder.
 Make a file called `d8y` with no extension, a file called `basehtml`, also with no extension, and two folders, `input` and `output`.